codeclou-archive/docker-atlassian-base-images/README.md

 # docker-atlassian-base-images

 Base Images of [Atlassian Software](https://de.atlassian.com/) used in other Images based on [Alpine Linux](https://alpinelinux.org/) with [Oracle JDK 8](https://www.oracle.com/de/java/).
-Since JIRA 7.13 we use OpenJDK.
+Since JIRA 7.13 and Confluence 6.13 we use OpenJDK.

 Used by the following Docker images: